adampresley/sublime-view-in-browser/README.md

 ## Change History

+* 03/11/2016:
+  * Fix issue where parenthesis in paths would cause a failure to load.
+Solves #52
 * 10/06/2014:
   * Rewrite for version 2.0.0
   * Using subprocess instead of webbrowser.
 Seems to solve #19